-Franchises have the highest success rates and the lowest failure rates of any business in the US.
-According to a report by Murphy Business, over 95% of all franchises are still in business after five years because they all come with built-in proven success formulas.
+Franchises have the highest success rates and the lowest failure rates of any business in the US because they all come with built-in proven success formulas.

 The American Franchise Association (AFA) and the American Association of Franchisees and Dealers (AAFD) are great places to start if you're looking to franchise your business.